 Reading relaxes our brain significantly.

-Sleep advisors suggest that reading before bed has a lot of health benefits.
+Sleep advisors suggest that reading before bed can bring a variety of health benefits.
 If you read a good fiction book before bed, you can take your mind off of all day’s tensions and struggles.
-This reduces stress, and with reduced stress comes better sleep.
+This reduces stress, and with reduced stress comes better and sufficient sleep.

 8. Reading Fiction Improves Memory